- Home

 Recognising that cyber threats are ever-evolving, we have implemented preventive measures to enhance digital defences in the public domain and equip our citizens.

 Since 2023, we have progressively strengthened our authentication for high-risk transactions, reducing the risk of fraudulent, unauthorised transactions being conducted online.
-We implemented stronger identity authentication measures, such as facial verification, for high-risk SingPass transactions.
+We implemented stronger identity authentication measures, such as facial verification, for high-risk Singpass transactions.

 To reduce phishing risk, we worked with major retail banks in Singapore to reduce reliance on SMS One-Time Passwords (OTPs) for authentication.
 For instance, since July 2024, the banks have progressively phased out the use of SMS OTPs for bank account login by customers who are digital token users